swiftlang/swift/README.md

     sudo port install cmake ninja

-Instructions for installing CMake and Ninja directly can be found [here](#build-dependencies)
+Instructions for installing CMake and Ninja directly can be found [below](#build-dependencies)

 #### Linux